romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ```

 This model has `followingId` for the user who is being followed, and the `followerId` for the one who follows.
-Both these columns have `foreignKey` which connects it with an `id` of `UserModel` to ensure that value always points to existing user record.
+Both these columns have `foreignKey` which connects it with an `id` of `UserModel` to ensure that the value always points to an existing user record.

 With such syntax `...t.primaryKey([column1, column2])` we define a composite primary key.
 Internally Postgres will add a multi-column unique index and ensure that all of these columns are not null.

-Add this model to list of models in db:
+Add this model to the list of models in db:

 ```ts
 // src/db.ts